Shelve Your Heels—These Are the 5 Flat-Shoe Trends That Will Define Summer 2025

 (Image credit: Devin Arielle)

-Style Notes: If you are typically a minimalist dresser, but fancy a little flourish of artful colour, look no further.
-I've noticed fashion people who dress in monochromatic and pared-back tones opt for pop-colour sandals, with skinny straps and simple profiles.
-Choose a bright, primary tone to give your simple look a dopamine hit.
+Style Notes: If you're typically a minimalist dresser but fancy a little flourish of artful colour to ring in the sunshine, look no further.
+I've noticed fashion people who tend to dress in neutral, pared-back tones choosing colour-pop sandals with skinny straps and simple profiles.
+Choose a bright primary tone to give your simple looks a dopamine hit.

 SHOP THE TREND: